edongdongchen/DDN/README.md

 ### Citation

-If you use these models in your research, please cite:
+If you used our method/code in your research, please cite:

 	@inproceedings{chen2020decomposition,
 		author = {Chen, Dongdong and Davies, Mike E},